StackVista/stackstate-docs/use/stackstate-ui/perspectives/k8sTs-topology-perspective.md

 You can locate a specific component in the topology by clicking `CTRL` + `SHIFT` + `F` and typing the first few letters of the component name.
 Alternatively, you can select the **Find component** magnifying glass icon in the bottom right corner of the topology visualizer.

-See the full list of [StackState keyboard shortcuts](../keyboard-shortcuts.md).
+See the full list of [Rancher Observability keyboard shortcuts](../keyboard-shortcuts.md).

 ### Show root cause